yhagio/tutorialedge.net/content/cloud/build-scalable-rest-api-go-terraform-aws.md

 # Provisioning an Elastic Load Balancer

-In order to provision an Elastic Load Balancer (ELB) to automatically distributes incoming traffic across multiple targets, we'll first need to create a security group resource and specify both ingress and egress rules that will whitelist the IP addresses and ports of incoming and outgoing traffic.
+In order to provision an Elastic Load Balancer (ELB) to automatically distributes incoming traffic across multiple targets, we'll first need to create a security group resource and specify both ingress and egress rules that will add the IP addresses and ports of incoming and outgoing traffic to the allowlist.

 ```js
 resource "aws_autoscaling_group" "example" {